 Fatal crash in Midland County

-MIDLAND COUNTY, Texas (KOSA) -According to DPS, A woman has died after a crash in Midland County Monday night.
+MIDLAND COUNTY, Texas (KOSA) -According to DPS, a Midland man has died after a crash Saturday evening.

-63-year-old Mary Lou Mosley was transported to Midland Memorial Hospital where she later died.
+42-year-old Alejandro Anchondo was pronounced dead at the scene on Airline Road .96 miles west of Midland.

-Mosley was parked or stopped in the westbound lanes of I-20.
-Another vehicle was traveling westbound on I-20 and hit Mosley’s vehicle was hit from behind.
+The other driver in the accident, Leland Farley, was taken to Midland Memorial Hospital and is in stable condition.

 Copyright 2022 KOSA.
 All rights reserved.